biast12/tickets-docs/src/miscellaneous/permissions-explained.md

 * `Use External Emojis` "Allows the bot to use non-server emojis in ticket panels, welcome messages, and tags.
 Bot must still be in the other server to use them."

+* `Pin Messages` "Allows the bot to pin the welcome message and its buttons on ticket creation."

 * `Mention @Everyone` "Allows the bot to mention everyone, here and all roles in a ticket."

 * `Manage Threads` "Allows the bot to create, rename, close, and delete threads."